Corcept Therapeutics' (CORT) CEO Joseph Belanoff on Q3 2020 Results - Earnings Call Transcript

 Alan Leong

 Let me ask you, first over something, over the GRATITUDE trial, and you briefly talked about this, I think, about six months ago, but which GRATITUDE trial has a more difficult enrollment proposition among investigators?
-And if so, when you comment can you compare that – compare the trial enrollment execution of the two of GRATITUDE I versus GRATITUDE II?

-And let me put it – slip in a second question, if somebody to do that.
-What is the endpoint goal for GRATITUDE I, because I remember the healthy normal trial that you were just looking for a trend rather than statistical significance?
+And if so, when you comment can you compare the trial enrollment execution of the two of GRATITUDE I versus GRATITUDE II?
+And let me put it – slip in a second question.
+It's so hard to do that.
+What is the endpoint goal for GRATITUDE I because I remember the healthy normal trials that you were just looking for a trend rather than statistical significance.
 I want to set expectations.
 You have a low dose with the old formulation, and now you've got a little bit of a bar because you're dealing with obese patients.
 So, yes.

 Andreas Grauer

 Yes.
 Thank you for the question.
-So, first of all, GRATITUDE I trial, we are enrolling patients with recent weight gain versus GRATITUDE II trial, which have been already I mentioned longtime making – we recently came in with somewhat positive to document and then so that trial is something very difficult to avoid.
+So, first of all, the GRATITUDE I trial, we are enrolling patients with recent weight gain versus GRATITUDE II trial, which have been already I mentioned longtime making – we recently came in with somewhat harder to document and then so that trial is something very difficult to enroll.
 We started earlier than we think we would probably get the results of both trials about the same time on Q2 2022.
-And that trial is how you think a 5% reduction only.
-And then again, more uninterruptedly on this program, if you compare it to the healthy volunteer trials, you an understood the demand that healthy volunteers anywhere choose these trials [indiscernible] really attracted by the relation of treatment of that.
+And that trial is powered to detect a 5% reduction in weight.
+And then again, more uninterruptedly on this program, if you compare it to the healthy volunteer trials, keep in mind that healthy volunteers anyway chose these trials.
+So, the extent of infection is really affected by the duration of treatment of that.

 Joseph Belanoff

-Andreas, one thing I add to that Allen is – just to your point, [indiscernible] Phase 1 trial with healthy volunteered to see if the medication was actually very active in animals and in the first had shown physically significant results also healthy volunteer study get sooner character to these treatments.
-So we are really very pleasantly surprised to see that we get specifically to benefit [indiscernible] well.
-Now all that said, Andreas described this study is really different since patients to that weight reduction, as opposed to prevention of weight gain.
-So we're optimistic because we take this drug [indiscernible] in patients’ weight reduction.
+Andreas, the one thing I’ll add to that Alan is – just to your point, it could be really looking into Phase 1 trial with healthy volunteered to see if the medication was actually very active in animals, and in the first had shown physically significant results also healthy volunteer study get similar character to these treatments.
+So, we are really very pleasantly surprised to see that we get specifically to benefit [indiscernible] as well.
+Now all that said, Andreas described this study is really different.
+Send patients to weight reduction as opposed to prevention of weight gain.
+So, we're optimistic because we take this drug is really very [Technical Difficulty] actually test that hypothesis in patients on weight reduction.

 Alan Leong

-We have two trials are really, really quite a contrast for a number of reasons.
+We have two trials that are really quite a contrast for a number of reasons.
 Let me ask you about the adrenal cancer trial.
-And it's really, this is a really thousand-foot view question.
+And it's really – this is a really thousand-foot view question.
 I was pleasantly surprised to go into Europe, United States and Israel and trials global.
-How does that dovetail with how you envision your eventual Crescenta program of expansion?
+How does that dovetail with how you envision your eventual Cushing’s program of expansion?

 Joseph Belanoff

-Allen, I am not really jump on your questions, I think – but you actually on the given one, you are actually giving me an opportunity to present at that point that you made which you thought contact for a long time but others may not.
+Alan, I am not really sure I follow your questions.
+I think – but you actually on the given one, you are actually giving me an opportunity to present an important point that you may remember which you thought contact for a long time, but others may not.
 It is that quality improve with all nuance of Cushing's syndrome, including patients with adrenal cancer.
-I will be noted agents with adrenal cancer is that it really is very meaningful in improving their Cushing's syndrome.
-But as far as we can tell, really did not do anything in particular, neither better nor worse than the cancer over the quality of life actually really improved.
-And [indiscernible] we are actually excluding patients with adrenal cancer.
+Now what we noted in patients with adrenal cancer is that it really is very meaningful in improving their Cushing's syndrome.
+But as far as we could tell, really did not do anything in particular, neither better nor worse than the cancer over the quality of life actually really improved.
+The studies that we're dealing with [indiscernible] we are actually excluding patients with adrenal cancer.

-And so we're not something that we lose there, and we faced that with the same reason, the reason we got here is we think you can really offer clinical benefit encouraging – for patients who had adrenal cancer.
-The really interesting thing about it is, that I talk about in my opening remarks is whether – person from an observation, the observation was given therapy, which is fantastic in lots of other cancers, did not seem to really work at all – adrenal cancers.
+And so, we're not something that we lose there, and we faced that with the same reason, the reason we’ve got here is we think you can really offer clinical benefit in Cushing's syndrome for patients who had adrenal cancer.
+The really interesting thing about it is, that I talk about in my opening remarks is whether – person from an observation, the observation was given therapy, which is fantastic in lots of other cancers, did not seem to really work at all Cushing's syndrome or adrenal cancers [indiscernible] think about half of patients, who have adrenal tumors.

-And so we are going to see in addition to benefit we think we can provide, including – which is really meaningful benefit.
-Can we also provide benefit in terms of – reduction improvement in a logic situation.
-We’ve got exciting trial investigators are very excited to try that.
-And it seems like a very logical place for us to start because we thought it would at least be early to provide a benefit of some times of these patients, where that we need, I don't know, but we’re very excited to see an excellent combination of immunotherapy and – modulation.
+And so, we are going to see in addition to benefit we think we can provide in Cushing's syndrome, which is really meaningful benefit.
+Can we also provide benefit in terms of tumor reduction and oncologic situation?
+We were exciting trial investigators are very excited to try that.
+And it seems like a very logical place for us to start because we thought it would at least be early to provide a benefit of some kind to these patients.
+Where we’ll need that?
+I don't know, but we’re very excited to see an excellent combination of immunotherapy and [indiscernible] modulation.

 Alan Leong

-And one last question I have to ask, if you had caught 113, 176 in Phase 1 and the trial of my understand is completed.
-How was that, do you finally take it forward at this point or – and where if at all it will be presented?
+And one last question, I have to ask this.
+You have CORT113176 in Phase 1 and the trial of my understand is completed, how was that – do you finally take it forward at this point or – where if at all will the results be presented?

 Joseph Belanoff

 All right.
-The first point Allen is a guy who knows more about that than some of the great people, of course, I think it's very important steps.
-It is still a very early stage compound, it's just in Phase 1 at this point in time.
-But we are – really a lot of recovering academics here and we collaborate active academics that I also point out and – models related to neurosystems system achieved by ALS Alzheimer's disease and alcohol use disorder, a very positive result – and so forth.
+So, first on, Alan, that the guy who knows more about those up than some of the great people, of course, I think it's very important steps.
+It is still a very early-stage compound, it's just in Phase 1 at this point in time.
+But we are really – a lot of that were covering academics here and we collaborate with active academics that I also point out animal models related to neuro systems diseases like ALS, Alzheimer's disease and alcohol use disorder showed very positive result, overall positive [indiscernible] and so forth.
+So, this is a very interesting compound for us, particularly interested in its effect in the last – it’s not only did we see in an animal model, and the prevention is the chronic disease, we actually saw [Technical Difficulty].

-So this is a very interesting compound for us, particularly interested in its effect in the last – it’s not only did we see in an animal model, we mention a decline, we actually saw – has been improved [Technical Difficulty].
-Now on cost side, ALS is a terrible disease to improve treatment and too much and it would be wonderful to be able to provide treatment for these particular patients – therapies for these patients.
-And the other side is sadly the trail to ALS approved [Technical Difficulty].
-So it's hard to see what to do.
-Now, you're a little bit ahead of us with adjusted [Technical Difficulty] here and probably the time that the next time we'll be able to give an answer to that question.
+Now on the cost side, ALS is a terrible disease, tumor improved treatment is too much, and it would be wonderful to be able to provide treatment for these particular patients – therapeutics for these patients.
+And the other side is sadly the trail in ALS approved [Technical Difficulty].
+So, it's hard to see what to do.
+Now, you're a little bit ahead of us with adjusted [Technical Difficulty] and probably the time that the next time we'll be able to give an answer to that question.

 Alan Leong